risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Stage.md

 ### Modding / Editor tools

 - **[Thunderkit](https://github.com/PassivePicasso/ThunderKit)** - This tutorial uses thunderkit.
 You can make stages without Thunderkit but it is very different and very limited.
-If you are unaware of how to use Thunderkit, refer to [this page](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Thunderkit/Getting-Started/) or [this video](https://www.youtube.com/watch?v=JI-erct5f4Y).
+If you are unaware of how to use Thunderkit, refer to [this page](https://risk-of-thunder.github.io/R2Wiki/Mod-Creation/Thunderkit/Getting-Started/).
 If you need further help, ask questions in the Risk of Rain 2 Modding or Thunderkit Discord Servers.
 - **[RoR2EditorKit](https://github.com/risk-of-thunder/RoR2EditorKit)** - A package that currently hosts the node placer and an abundance of other Unity editor utilites.
 - **[R2API.Stages](https://thunderstore.io/package/RiskofThunder/R2API_Stages/)** - Not necessarily required but it is heavily urged to have your mod depend on this to make sure stages are implemented and balanced correctly, especially if you are making a variant.
 - **[R2API.Addressables](https://thunderstore.io/package/RiskofThunder/R2API_Addressables/)** and **[R2API.Director](https://thunderstore.io/package/RiskofThunder/R2API_Director/)** - Not required but it hosts the Monster / Interactable Pool Addressable Scriptable objects explained later in the tutorial.
 Feel free to make your own means of making pools.